City seeks input as it considers options to manage short-term accommodations

 About the Project

-The City is initiating a conversation about the emerging topic of short-term accommodations (i.e. vacation rentals or tourist rentals).
-Short-term accommodations are private, residential dwellings (or part of dwellings) that are rented to provide sleeping accommodations to a person or persons on a temporary basis (generally less than 28 days, with daily or weekly rates).
+The City is facilitating a discussion about the emerging topic of short-term accommodations (i.e. vacation rentals or tourist rentals) in Kingston.
+Short-term accommodations are private, residential dwellings (or part of dwellings) that are rented to provide sleeping accommodations to a person or persons on a temporary basis (generally less than 30 days, with daily or weekly rates).

 The City is looking for feedback on short-term accommodations in Kingston through: